 (h) Be defined in the Network Operations Model and considered in the SCED and Reliability Unit Commitment (RUC) processes.
 RAPs that cannot be modeled using ERCOT’s existing infrastructure shall be rejected unless the Technical Advisory Committee (TAC) approves a plan to work around the infrastructure problem; and

 (i) Not include generation re-Dispatch or Load shed.

+(3) Prior to approving a RAP proposal to facilitate the market use of the ERCOT Transmission Grid, ERCOT and the impacted TOs must verify that the RAP:

+(a) Meets all of the criteria established in paragraph (2) above;

+(b) Does not result in radial Load;

+(c) Does not create new binding constraints or increase flow on any existing binding constraint by more than 1%;

+(d) Does not negatively impact any Generic Transmission Constraints (GTCs), decrease Generic Transmission Limits (GTLs) or create new instability situations;

+(e) Has not been previously rejected, unless there have been major changes to the system configuration or RAP proposal; and

+(f) Provides more than $1 million savings to total production cost or congestion cost with the RAP action in place compared to generation re-Dispatch alone.
+This can be established either by using annual production cost model simulation or other methods acceptable to ERCOT.

-(3) An approved RAP may be executed immediately after a contingency by the TOs and Resource Entities included in the RAP without instruction by ERCOT or shall be executed upon direction by ERCOT.
+(4) An approved RAP may be executed immediately after a contingency by the TOs and Resource Entities included in the RAP without instruction by ERCOT or shall be executed upon direction by ERCOT.